 As for the latter, an evolved form is still going strong.
 Added to that are electronic bills and documents, which keep the planet greener, not to dive deeper.

 Another original purpose of email that remains evergreen is identity verification.
 A great many web services require email notification and also use emails to notify the user about novelties and updates to their accounts.
+Companies have taken email services one step further and can now use email-to-SMS gateway services to communicate instantly with their clients, no matter where they are in the world.
 Finally, business communication still relies heavily on email technology, albeit there are alternative web services serving the same purpose.

 Email campaigns have proven to be the most effective marketing approach.
 Targeted campaigns offering personalized product/service recommendations coupled with a unique welcome message are a winning combination.
 To fully understand the scope of opportunities, look at the bigger picture (stats collected by Campaign Monitor):